• Skip to primary navigation

 Top tip

-• Your choice of cheese and the order in which the layers are distributed is a matter of taste.
+• Layering: Your choice of cheese and the order in which the layers are distributed is a matter of taste.
 Any cheese that melts works; I like mixing cheddar and mozzarella, for example, while some people like placing the cheese right after the meat layer.
 Go ahead, experiment!

 About this recipe